 The American Public Health Association (2019) defines health disparities as differences in health status between people related to social or demographic factors such as race, gender, income or geographic region.
 Health disparities are a way to measure progress toward achieving health equity (Office of Disease Prevention and Health Promotion, 2019).
 In the U.S, minority groups typically experience more poverty and worse health outcomes.
-For example, in Montgomery County:
+This is evident in Montgomery and Prince George's Counties.
+For example:

-- Black females experience higher death rates due to breast cancer compared to White females - Colorectal screening rates for Asians, Blacks and Hispanics are significantly lower than for Whites - Blacks experience higher colorectal cancer incidence and death rates than Asians, Hispanics and Whites - Blacks experience higher incidence and death rates for prostate, lung and bronchus cancer

-- Hispanic females experience higher cervical cancer incidence rates than Black and White females. - High blood pressure prevalence is higher for Blacks - Asian incidence of diabetes is higher than Blacks or Whites
+- Black females experience higher death rates due to breast cancer compared to White females - Colorectal screening rates for Asians, Blacks and Hispanics are significantly lower than for Whites - Blacks experience higher colorectal cancer incidence and death rates than Asians, Hispanics and Whites - Blacks experience higher incidence and death rates for prostate, lung and bronchus cancer - Hispanic females experience higher cervical cancer incidence rates than Black and White females. - High blood pressure prevalence is higher for Blacks - Asian incidence of diabetes is higher than Blacks or Whites

-Although infant mortality rates have been steadily declining, Black mothers are disproportionately more likely to experience worse birth outcomes than any other group.
-For example, even when the income and education level of the mother is considered, Black mothers are still more likely to experience higher infant mortality rates.
-Infants are also more likely to be born with low weight to Black mothers.
+Although infant mortality rates have been steadily declining in both Montgomery and Prince George's counties, Black mothers are disproportionately more likely to experience worse birth outcomes than any other group.
+For example, even when the income and education level of the mother is considered, Black mothers in Prince George's County are still more likely to experience higher infant mortality rates.
+Infants are also more likely to be born with low weight to Black mothers in both counties.